spinnaker/spinnaker.io/content/en/docs/concepts/pipelines/_index.md

 ![](pipelines.png)

 Automation does not end with orchestrating only the high-level steps of your release process.
 Each of these operational steps often corresponds to a sequence of calls to the cloud platform, each of which needs to be remediated in failure scenarios.
-The red/black Deploy stage is an example of how Spinnaker fully supports this notion:
+The Blue/Green Deploy stage is an example of how Spinnaker fully supports this notion:

 ![](pipeline-tasks.png)

-* The Red/Black Deploy stage in Spinnaker actually entails a sequence of steps
+* The Blue/Green Deploy stage in Spinnaker actually entails a sequence of steps

-* Each given step is actually a set of tasks that need polling, remediation to ensure requisite state is reached prior to proceeding
+* Each given step is actually a set of tasks that need polling; remediation to ensure requisite state is reached prior to proceeding

 * A given task often entails multiple API calls to the specific cloud platform, cognizant of expected response codes and remediating actions in failure